brucou/vue-state-driven/README.md

 - we finally explain and document the actual API together with a [simple example](#example) of use, taken from other similar libraries

-**TODO** :
-! vue example for the password component
-- vue example for the image search component
-- test with transducer latest version

 # Modelling user interfaces with state machines
 We are going all along to refer to a image search application example to illustrate our argumentation.
 Cf. [Example section](#example) for more details.